robtigger/node-red-contrib-jsonata/README.md

 Note
 ----------
-When JSONata is set within the message (msg.jsonata) and the node options (JSONata Query) the message (msg.jsonata) take priority and the JSONata query in the node options will be ignored.
+When JSONata is set within the message (msg.jsonata) and the node options (JSONata Query) the message (msg.jsonata) has priority, the JSONata query in the node options will be ignored.
 Allowing a static JSONata query to be set and dynamically changed as required.

 Author
 ----------